ato-pub/usi.cl.java/README.md

 Proxy and Tracing
 -----

-See EnableProxy_FOR_DEBUG_ONLY() to use a proxy such as BURP to capture http traffic.
+See EnableProxy_FOR_DEBUG_ONLY() to use a proxy such as BURP to capture http/s traffic.

 soapTracing() is generally sufficient.